 When analyzing stocks or companies to invest in, there are different ratios for gauging financial health.
 The price-to-book ratio (P/B) is one way to evaluate a stock’s value, something that may be important if you’re looking for ones that are undervalued to invest in.
 A value investing strategy focuses on finding companies that have solid return potential but may be overlooked by the broader market.
 This ratio, along with other key ratios, can help guide your investment decision-making.
-For hands-on help evaluating whether an investment is right for you, consider finding a financial advisor in your area.
+For hands-on help building an investment portfolio, consider speaking with a financial advisor.

 Price-to-book ratio, in simple terms, is a way to measure the market value of a company against its book value.
 Market value refers to market capitalization, or the stock’s current per-share price multiplied by the number of outstanding shares being traded.
 Book value is the difference between what the company has in assets and what it’s carrying in outstanding liabilities.